Friday, September 5, 2025

 Frantic Trump Tries to Kill Vote to Force Open Epstein Files

-Is there something in the Epstein files that Trump doesn't want released?
+Is there something in the Epstein files that Trump doesn't want to have released?
 Much has already

 been made public, except for a small portion which the president still is trying to keep secret.
 Is it that